-Bishop who won Nobel for work in Timor accused of sex abuse

-VATICAN CITY (AP) — A Nobel Peace Prize-winning Catholic bishop has been accused in a Dutch magazine article of sexually abusing boys in East Timor in the 1990s, rocking the Catholic Church in the impoverished nation and forcing officials at the Vatican and Bishop Carlos Ximenes Belo’s religious order to scramble to provide answers.
+Vatican sanctioned Nobel laureate after Timor accusations

+The Vatican provided no explanation for why Belo resigned as head of the Roman Catholic church in East Timor two decades early, in 2002, and was sent to Mozambique, where he was allowed to work with children.

+News of Belo’s behavior sent shockwaves through the heavily Catholic, impoverished Southeast Asian nation, where he is a regarded as a hero for fighting to win East Timor’s independence from Indonesian rule.

 “We are here also in shock to hear this news,” an official at the archdiocese of Dili, East Timor, said Thursday, speaking to The Associated Press on condition of anonymity.
-The official said the archdiocese was unable to provide an official statement without permission from the Vatican.

-Dutch magazine De Groene Amsterdammer said two alleged victims, identified only as Paulo and Roberto, reported being abused by Belo and said other boys were also victims.
+De Groene Amsterdammer said two alleged victims, identified only as Paulo and Roberto, reported being abused by Belo and said other boys were also victims.
 It said its investigation showed that Belo’s abuse was known to the East Timorese government, and to humanitarian and church workers.

 “The bishop raped and sexually abused me that night,” Roberto was quoted as telling the magazine.
 “Early in the morning he sent me away.
 I was afraid because it was still dark.
 So I had to wait before I could go home.
 He also left money for me.
 That was meant so that I would keep my mouth shut.
 And to make sure I would come back.”